Networking and supporting ecological work

 We thank all the participants and partners for their motivation and creativity!

 The project is organized by Chance International in partnership with Hellenic Youth Participation.
-Co-funded by the Erasmus+ programme of the EU, Adult Education section of the NA at BIBB.
+Co-funded by the European Union.

 “It was a great experience to be a part of the training course facilitate by Chance International.
 We got to know a lot about sustainability in everyday life and social enterprises active in this field.
 This experience has opened new avenues for us.
 We are thankful to Chance International and Erasmusplus for this opportunity” – Raja Biswas.

 “Thank you the ‘Networking and Supporting Ecological Work and Hellenic Youth Participation (GR) for cooperation and because they gave me the chance to meet new people and ideas.
 I was lucky for the opportunity to participate in a training course with useful workshops and theoretical information” – Despina Tziaki.